eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.3.2.6 User trusts the identity of the Relying Party
-To ensure that the User knows and trusts the identity of the Relying Party, a mechanism for Relying Party authentication mustSHALL be implemented.
+To ensure that the User knows and trusts the identity of the Relying Party, a mechanism for Relying Party authentication SHALL be implemented.
 In essence, such a mechanism works as follows:

 1. The Relying Party creates a signature over the request using a Relying